 Mining Project Vendor Path

-Sometimes you will see a management team indicate that, if the project isn’t sold, they are going to put it into production themselves.
+Sometimes you will see a management team state, if the project isn’t sold, they are going to put it into production themselves.
 This may be true in some cases, or simply part of the negotiating game to try to maximize the acquisition price.

-One question is whether the independent geologists and engineers working on the advanced studies should be aware of the path the company is following.
+A pertinent question is whether the independent geologists and engineers working on the advanced studies should be aware of the path the company is intending to follow.
 Is the company a Builder or a Vendor?

-Some may feel that the technical work should be independent of the path being followed.
+Some may feel that the focus of the technical work should be independent of the path being followed.
 Based on my experience as both an owner’s representative and independent study QP, I have a somewhat different opinion.
 The technical work should be tailored to the intended path.

 If an engineer understands that a Mine Builder’s project will move from PEA to PFS to FS in rapid succession, then there is more incentive to ensure each study is somewhat integrated.